 Finance Service Management – referred to as FSM – is how finance teams manage the end-to-end delivery of services to their business partners.
-Finance teams oversee critical business activities such as hiring, purchasing, budgeting, forecasting, and financial analysis.
+Finance teams oversee critical business activities such as target-setting, planning, headcount management, spend management, and financial analysis.
 These activities are essential to maintaining the financial health of the business.

-FSM benefits finance well beyond how it works and collaborates with the business.
-It enables finance to collect better information faster – allowing finance and the business to understand the implications of their decisions at the moment.
+By improving collaboration with the business, FSM helps finance collect better information faster.
+It allows them and the business to have self-service access to the financial impact of their decisions.
 Coaches make adjustments throughout the game.
-For the first time, FSM enables finance to do the same.
-FSM maximizes information to improve and automate routine tasks for FP&A, Accounting, and Procurement.
+For the first time, FSM enables business leaders to do the same.

 What are Finance Services?
 They include the processes and practices that drive the finance life cycle from plan to execution to performance analysis.
-Regardless of company size, what’s essential is that finance teams execute a playbook that enables efficient operations and consistent performance.
+It’s essential that a modern finance team executes a playbook that enables efficient operations and consistent performance.

 Here are a few of the core FSM services: